myrho/dive/README.md

 Dive is a framework written in [Elm](elmlang.org) for programming visual presentations like [Prezi](prezi.com).

+## Example

+This [presentation](https://myrho.github.io/dive/) dives you through the fundamentals of Dive written with Dive itself!

 ## Installation

 You need to [install Elm](https://guide.elm-lang.org/install.html) before.